-Anybody who knows anything about Irish people will know this: we love to complain about the weather.
-Sounding off about it is a time-honoured national pastime.
+Anybody who knows anything about Irish people will know this: we love to complain about the weather! 😉 Sounding off about it is a time-honoured national pastime.
 Every type of weather we get is fair game for our moaning marathons.
-Our usual climatic conditions (dull grey skies, moderate temperatures, and regular bouts of rain) provide us with a never-ending source of rants about how we never get any nice days.
+Our usual climatic conditions (dull grey skies, moderate temperatures, regular bouts of rain) provide us with a never-ending source of rants about how we never get any sunshine.
 When warm weather does come along, however, we waste no time in complaining that it’s too hot.
 For us, the weather is never just right: it’s always too wet, too dry, too cold, too hot, too windy, too boring…

 Our fixation with discussing the weather is never more apparent during the rare occasions when extreme temperatures make themselves known on these shores.
-Irish people cannot cope with extreme temperatures.
-We are used to our moderate climate and our lack of major variation between the seasons.
+Irish people can’t cope with extreme temperatures.
 We generally experience cool summers and mild winters, devoid of major intensity one way or another … so when anything happens to derail us from that well-established course of events, panic soon sets in.

 This panic was very much in evidence earlier this year, when the Beast from the East struck and shops soon ran out of such absolutely essential staple products as Brennan’s bread and Tayto crisps.
-Irish people rushed out in their droves to bulk-buy the lot, convinced that Armageddon was surely upon us now that a bit of actual snow – heaven preserve us all – was flying around the place.
+Irish people rushed out in their droves to bulk-buy the lot, convinced that Armageddon was surely upon us now that a bit of actual snow – heaven preserve us all 😱 – was flying around the place.
 We are in the midst of an unprecedented heatwave right now.
-Ireland is hotter than it has been in over four decades, grass is rapidly dying off and turning into straw, and the impact this has had on our landscape can even be seen from space.
+Ireland is hotter than it has been in over four decades.
+Grass is rapidly dying off and turning into straw.
+The impact this has had on our landscape can even be seen from space.
 The panic-buying of suncream commenced in earnest last week, when it became clear that the heatwave was here to stay.
-I needed to buy a new tube of SPF 50 last week, and soon discovered that although there were plenty of SPF 10s, 12s and 15s lying around, the higher SPF creams were like gold dust.
+SPF creams are like gold dust here right now.

 The country of Ireland, which comes with instructions to ‘store in a cool, dry place and never put in direct sunlight’ is perilously close to exceeding the temperatures required to set everything on fire.